yosh95/gpu-monitoring-tool/README.md

 #### Option A: All-in-One Setup (on a single GPU machine)

-If you are running everything on a single machine that has GPUs, you can launch all services at once.
+If you are running everything on a single machine with GPUs, launch all services at once.

 ```bash
 docker compose up -d